john-azzaro/Study-MongoDB/README.md

 <br>

-## How do you import data to Atalas database?
+## How do you import data to Atlas database?
 To import data to your Atlas database, you need to use the ```mongoimport``` command.
 To do this, under the cluster overview section, click the 3 dots next to conenct, metrics, collections.
 Then, click "command line tools".
 Then, under "Data Import and Export Tools"

 ```